 The hub of every community starts with their downtown and Cedar City’s Historic Downtown District is no exception.
-Quaint local shops and an impressive menu of “urban-esque” cuisine and southern Utah’s only winery as well as regional arts & crafts shops, galleries, coffee house, and an old time soda fountain.
+Here you’ll find quaint local shops, and an impressive menu of “urban-esque” cuisine and Southern Utah’s only winery, as well as regional arts and crafts shops, galleries, a coffee house, and an old-time soda fountain.
 Historical buildings in the district include the Old Post Office, the Rock Church and the Union Pacific Railroad Depot.
 There are several statues and art pieces dedicated to early founders of Cedar City.
 Open all year with most shops open Monday through Saturday.
 The shopping district includes the area of Main Street from 200 North to University Blvd.

 Cedar City's Downtown Farmers Market

-Local farmer’s, artisan food producers, artists and crafters converge on the downtown every Wednesday (July-September) in an open air market celebrating everything local.
+Local farmers, artisan food producers, artists and crafters converge on downtown every Wednesday (July – September) in an open air market celebrating everything local.
 Free to the public.

 Located at 100 East and College Ave.

 Join Southern Utah’s premiere winery for a sampling of handcrafted wines or a tour of the wine production area.
 Enjoy a glass inside or out on the patio!

 Doug McCombs brings his penchant for fine wines to his unique signature blends and singles.
 Each wine is hand crafted to create a rich, smooth and delicious sipping experience that everyone from the crisp white wine lover to the hearty red wine connoisseur can enjoy.
 The IG Winery has received several gold and silver medals in the Grand Harvest Wine Competition, as well as the International Wine Competition Sommelier Challenge.
 The winery now serves over 40 restaurants and casinos in the western states, so ask your server if IG is on the menu at any one of our local restaurants.

 Located 59 West University Blvd/Center St. (435) 867-9463